SendiAp/Remaining/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian